strategineer/personal-website/content/books/2021-11-01/index.md

 title: "On Writing: 10Th Anniversary Edition - A Memoir Of The Craft"
 ---

 Stephen King tells you about his life and his advice on how you can become better at writing.
-This amounts to him basically saying \"Just write a lot bro\" but despite this, this was quite a fun read.
+This amounts to him basically saying "Just write a lot bro" but despite this, this was quite a fun read.
 And...
 He's not wrong.

 <!--more-->